learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Grouping and Visualizing Time Series Data

 Now, we'll look at how a time series can be regrouped for a given time interval, i.e. weekly/monthly/yearly average values and compare them to identify any changes taking place over time.
-We'll use the `Pandas.grouper()` method to achieve this.
-Detailed documentation of this method can be accessed at [this](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Grouper.html) location.
+We'll use the Pandas' [`grouper()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.Grouper.html) function in conjunction with the `.groupby()` method to achieve this.

-1. Import pandas grouper and use it to group values by year.

-> **`series.groupby(pd.Grouper(freq = ‘A’))`**

-Here, A refers to annual frequency.
-The list of aliases for time series frequencies can be found [here](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).
+> The list of aliases for time series frequencies can be found [here](http://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases).

-2. Enumerate the groups and observations for each year in a new DataFrame.

-3. Plot the DataFrame and visualize each column as a subplot.